 HammerMath is an online-learning program for experiencing, mastering and applying fractions concepts to the real world.
 HammerMath is so much more than just a math learning program.
 Because it's fun and engaging, HammerMath is a stick-with-you-for-life way of learning.
-HammerMath is designed to help students see math differently, starting with the Achilles' heel of elementary math—fractions.
+HammerMath is designed to help students see math differently, starting with the Achilles' heel of math—fractions.

 We believe that traditional teaching methods like "drill and kill" and "rote memorization" are the kryptonite to creative thinking, deep understanding, and life-long retention.
 HammerMath will unleash the learning superpowers of your child and release new confidence in their abilities.

 Students learn visually, spatially, and physically how fractions work through our patented Big Inch math manipulative.

 Directed by Emmy-award winning director, Steven Feldman, our instructional videos bring fractions & measurement to life.